 In the past we have used the AFM-based multi modality imaging and functional mapping to study protein misfolding, cell-cell and cell-surroundings interactions.
 We also hope to further improve upon AFM design and application.
 By these efforts our goal is make AFM a common-place technology useful in the study of normal and pathophysiology, formation of preventive strategies, and characterization of therapeutics among other things.
+Recently we have expanded our capabilities in nanomaterial based carriers for biological applications

 Summer CandidacyCongratulations to Jeanie Kwok for advancing to candidacy in her PhD!
 She will continue to study the nanomechanics of osteoarthritic knees.